Bachelor of Arts in Advertising and Integrated Communications

 All students majoring in advertising and integrated communications are required to complete a minor (typically 18 credits) that will complement their career and/or personal interests.
 This minor can be from any program either within or outside the School of Communications.
 However, a student majoring in advertising and integrated communications may not minor within the Department of Strategic Communication in advertising and integrated communications or public relations.

-- analyze, assess and strategically employ data related to audiences and media content
+- Information fluency and analysis – Analyze, assess and strategically employ data related to audiences and media content.

-- understand the modern media landscape and how to capitalize on the strengths of different media technologies
+- Media Literacy – Understand the modern media landscape and how to capitalize on the strengths of different media technologies.

-- understand basic multimedia production techniques, articulate which approaches are best used for particular circumstances, and work effectively with content creators to produce sophisticated deliverables related to digital campaigns
+- Design thinking and production – Implement basic multimedia production techniques and work effectively with content creators to produce deliverables related to campaigns.

-- write effectively in a variety of formats for maximum audience impact
+- Effective communication – Write effectively in a variety of formats for maximum audience impact.

 Admission Requirements: School of Communications